SilviaTr/Mimic-Disease-Analysis/README.md

 - Create an account on PhysioNet: https://physionet.org/login/ Complete the required credentialing process, including training on data privacy and security.
 - Request access to the MIMIC-III dataset: https://physionet.org/content/mimiciii/
-- Once approved, download the necessary tables (NOTEEVENTS.csv, PATIENTS.csv, etc.) and place them in the appropriate directory (MIMIC_data/).
+- Once approved, download the necessary tables (NOTEEVENTS.csv, PATIENTS.csv, etc.) and place them in the appropriate directory (MIMIC_data/), make sure you replace the value of `INPUT_CSV`, `OUTPUT_CSV` and `file_csv` by the path your new table.

 ##### 1.3 .Extract Data using Mistral API
   ```bash
   python 1_data_structuration/4_medical_notes_structuring.py
    ```
-   - Processes clinical notes using the Mistral API with multithreading to optimize processing time and handle large volumes of clinical text efficiently.
+   - Processes clinical notes using the Mistral AI API with multithreading to optimize processing time and handle large volumes of clinical text efficiently.
    - Saves the structured output as a CSV file in ```1_data_structuration/data/```, which is later used for analysis and modeling.

 **⚠️ Important** : Before running the script, you must replace the API key placeholder in ```1_data_structuration/medical_notes_structuring.py``` with your own key: